 Body odor is an umbrella term for natural smells originating from a person.

 The human body can produce a range of substances that carry a smell, known as odorants.
 Many of these are important for regular bodily function and, in small quantities, do not lead to unpleasant odors.
 However, an excessive accumulation of these compounds on the skin can cause noticeable smells.

 Sweat itself is virtually odorless to humans.
-It is the rapid multiplication of bacteria in the presence of sweat and their breaking down of sweat into acids can cause unpleasant smells.
+However, the rapid multiplication of bacteria and their breaking down of sweat into acids can cause unpleasant smells.
 As a result, people who sweat a lot — such as those with hyperhidrosis — may be more susceptible to developing body odor.